 Bone grafting is a surgical procedure.
 It places new bone or a replacement material into the spaces between or around broken bone (fractures), or holes in bone (defects), to aid healing.
 There are lots of things that affect the bone volume.
 Among these are periodontal disease or trauma and infections.
 Also, it is not unusual to open up a site in the mouth for implant placement and find out that some of the critical supporting bone is missing.
-The specialist will only do a bone grafting if the quality and quantity of the bone in your jaw is not enough to continue with a dental implant.
+The Oral Dental Care Professionals will only do a bone grafting if the quality and quantity of the bone in your jaw is not enough to continue with a dental implant.

 There are few methods of bone grafting

 Osteogenesis – the cells in the graft form a new bone